 If you have a picturesque outdoor spot nearby, take advantage of a lovely sunny day and host the baby shower outside!
 Perhaps you could arrange a picnic at a serene park or afternoon-tea next to a gorgeous lake.

-When you’re contemplating what to do at baby shower, a theme is essential.
+When you’re contemplating what to do at baby shower, a theme might call your name.
+If it does, Jess suggests going with it – she says “whatever it is, getting your friends and family involved adds an extra bit of fun to an already exciting event.”
 Once you have an idea for a theme, it will be easier to plan invitations, decorations and party favours.
-This is one of the best occasions to unleash creativity and add personality.
-Some inventive themes include:

 - Tea party